 Of interest to me in particular is the number of good-quality snapper we have caught on the deeper and more isolated reefs of the Capricorn Bunker Group off Gladstone on a year-round basis, yet we don’t catch snapper of that same high standard consistently at home, presumably because of over-fishing.
 Clearly snapper is a species that requires management and only a selfish fisher would be in denial on this topic, which is best kept for another forum.

-As of August 2018, in Queensland there is a per person bag limit of four fish in possession, with a minimum size of 35cm and a maximum of one fish over 70cm.
+To ensure you are abiding by the latest rules for catching and keeping snapper, including closed seasons, size and possession limits, click this link.
 In Queensland the fish are measured as total length with the mouth closed.
 At 35cm the fish have reached sexual maturity and should have spawned twice and in many cases three times.
-They are slow growing, hence the limit of one fish per person over 70cm.

 Prime locations for catching snapper